 The water in La Concha Bay appears as if it were poured from a million bottles of Aquafina.
 The sand is like satin and extends far into the shimmering shallow shores.
 With its attentive lifeguards, cabanas, clean bathrooms, and locker rentals, La Concha is literally the best beach for kids.

 As you explore the vibrantly colored marina, the local fishermen are catching the “Daily Special” for nearby restaurants.
 San Sebastian was once a small fishing village that hunted whale and cod.
 At another time, it was even a bustling port, importing oil and wines for France and England.
 Once Queen Isabel began visiting San Sebastian in the summer the little village turned into a small thriving city.

-A country where most children live with their parents until their late twenties, the family is embedded into the Spanish culture.
+A country where most children live with their parents until their late twenties, the family is embedded in the Spanish culture.
 Spanish mamas love their babies!
-In San Sebastian, it is relaxed and extremely common to see babies and small children in restaurants and bars late at night.

-Though you and your littles will likely have the best time strolling through old town or beachcombing along the two-mile promenade, we have a list of activities that are bound to make you pop open a Spanish dictionary and shout, “Vámonos!”
+Though it is likely your family will have the best time in San Sebastian strolling through old town or beachcombing along the two-mile promenade, we have a list of fun family activities that are bound to make you pop open a Spanish dictionary and shout, “Vámonos!”

 This century-old recently renovated aquarium is fun for young and old alike.
 Located only a few minutes from the city center, this entertaining feast for the eyes houses everything from Nemo to sharks to whale skeletons.

 Over 3,000 square feet of simulations with a planetarium and instructor-led activities on the weekends.
 It is easy to kill a few hours in here if you are trying to escape a toasty day.